AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/edit-record-types.md

 {{maestro-important-intro}}

-Record types are the object types of Adobe Workfront planning.
+Record types are the object types of Adobe Workfront Planning.
 You can edit the appearance of record types that you or anyone else created.
-For information about creating Workfront planning record types, see [Create record types](../architecture/create-record-types.md).
+For information about creating Workfront Planning record types, see [Create record types](../architecture/create-record-types.md).

 ## Access requirements